The Golden Ratio

 Amolendu, H. (2020).
 The Golden Ratio in UX Design: Enhancing User Experience Through Mathematical Harmony.
 Notion Press.

 This collection of 12 articles offers practical insights into user experience design, drawing from the author's real-world expertise as a UX designer.
 It's not focused on theory or methodology but on the author's experiences creating widely-used digital products.
-Highlighting a striking statistic, the book emphasizes the extensive time people spend interacting with digital devices.
-It underscores the UX designer's role in making these interactions as natural and human-like as possible.
-The articles aim to enrich designers' understanding of UX principles, guiding them to design more intuitive and user-friendly digital experiences.
+Highlighting a striking statistic—the book emphasizes the extensive time people spend interacting with digital devices.
+It underscores the UX designer's role in making these interactions as natural and human-like as they can.
+The articles aim to enrich designers' understanding of UX principles, and so can guide them to design more intuitive and user-friendly digital experiences.

 Livio, M. (2002).
 The Golden Ratio: The Story of Phi, the World's Most Astonishing Number.
 New York: Broadway Books.

 This book has been influential due to its engaging narrative that explores the historical and cultural significance of the golden ratio.
-It offers a captivating account of the golden ratio's presence in art, architecture, and nature, making it an accessible and informative resource for designers and enthusiasts interested in the broader impact of the golden ratio on human creativity and aesthetic perception.
+It offers a captivating account of the golden ratio's presence in art, architecture and nature—which makes it an accessible and informative resource for designers and enthusiasts who are interested in the broader impact of the golden ratio on human creativity and aesthetic perception.

 Meisner, G. B. (2018).
 The Golden Ratio: The Divine Beauty of Mathematics.
 Race Point Publishing.

-Gary B. Meisner's 'The Golden Ratio: The Divine Beauty of Mathematics' captivatingly explores the golden ratio, a principle celebrated for its widespread presence in nature, art, and architecture.
-This book delves into the mathematical elegance and diverse applications of the golden ratio, shedding light on its historical importance and modern-day relevance.
-The principles it unfolds can significantly influence digital designers.
-It reveals how employing the golden ratio can enhance the aesthetic balance and visual appeal of designs, thereby improving the user experience in digital products.
-The combination of mathematical theory, historical insights, and practical implications in this book serves as an invaluable resource for designers eager to integrate the golden ratio into their creative work.
+Gary B. Meisner's 'The Golden Ratio: The Divine Beauty of Mathematics' captivatingly explores the golden ratio—a principle celebrated for its widespread presence in nature, art and architecture.
+This book delves into the mathematical elegance and diverse applications of the golden ratio, and it sheds light on its historical importance and modern-day relevance.
+The principles it unfolds can deeply influence digital designers.
+It reveals how employing the golden ratio can enhance the aesthetic balance and visual appeal of designs, and in so doing improve the user experience in digital products.
+The combination of mathematical theory, historical insights and practical implications in this book serves as an invaluable resource for designers who are eager to integrate the golden ratio into their creative work.

 What are some highly cited scientific pieces of research about the golden ratio?